Northern Lights Forecast for Sault Ste. Marie Tonight

 How to use tonight's forecast in Sault Ste.
 Marie

 The current aurora chance for Sault Ste.
-Marie is None.
+Marie is Low.
 That rating is useful, but it works best when you combine it with darkness, weather, and the fact that some cities simply need stronger geomagnetic activity than others.

 What the current chance means